-Once you have your categories, you have to determine how much cash you need for each group.
-You will figure the amount based on your pay period.
+Once you have your categories, you have to determine how much cash you need for each envelope.
+You’ll figure the amount based on your pay period.

-For example, if payday is every two weeks, take the total monthly grocery budgeted amount and divide it by 2.
-You will then know how much money you will need for each of the two pay periods for that month.
-If you want some help doing this, you can scroll down to our Budget Worksheet Excel form, and there is a little template you can use!!!
+For example, if payday is every two weeks, take the total monthly grocery budgeted amount and divide it by two.
+You’ll then know how much money you’ll need for each of the two pay periods in that month.
+It’s important to have a budget that works (including using budget printables as needed).

-Next, review, each category you will use cash for and figure up the amount you will need.
-Once you have done that, you will also want to figure out how many of each denomination of bill you will need.
+Next, review each spending category you’ll use cash for, and figure out the amount you’ll need.
+Once you’ve done that, you’ll also want to figure out how many of each denomination of bill you’ll need.
 List the total amount, by denomination, on a piece of paper.
-Take that, along with a check from your account for the amount, to the bank.
-You will make a withdrawal and then split up the cash into each envelope.
+Take that to the bank, along with a check from your bank account for the amount.
+You’ll make a withdrawal and then split up the cash into each envelope.